 Frequently Asked Questions

 Yes.
-I actively sought out training environments that emphasized evidence-based assessment and exposure to diverse patient populations with complex presentations.
-I completed my pediatric neuropsychology training at the University of Chicago, which included an externship, pre-doctoral internship, and a two-year postdoctoral fellowship.
-Working within an academic medical center affiliated with a K–12 school and university, I gained extensive experience assessing children, adolescents, and young adults from diverse cultural and socioeconomic backgrounds.
-This foundation enables me to evaluate a wide range of neurodevelopmental, learning, psychiatric, and medical concerns, ensuring a comprehensive understanding of each individual’s cognitive, academic, and socioemotional profile.
+I completed specialized training in pediatric neuropsychology at the University of Chicago, including an externship, predoctoral internship, and two years of postdoctoral training, which meets the professional standards in the field.
+My time at an academic medical center affiliated with a K–12 school and university afforded extensive experience with children, adolescents, and young adults from a broad range of cultural and socioeconomic backgrounds and a variety of presenting challenges.
+This foundation enables me to evaluate a wide spectrum of neurodevelopmental, learning, psychiatric, and medical concerns to provide a comprehensive understanding of each individual’s cognitive, academic, and socioemotional profile—distinct from more general psychological assessments.

-My strengths-based assessment model is shaped by my advanced training in pediatric neuropsychology and my collaboration with the learning disability specialists at the Evaluation Center for Learning for nearly a decade.
-I recognize that every individual has unique strengths and challenges, which is why my assessments provide a comprehensive understanding of cognitive, academic, social-emotional, and behavioral functioning.
-My evaluations allow for accurate diagnoses and individualized recommendations that support healthy development and long-term well-being.
+My strengths-based assessment model draws on my pediatric neuropsychology background and nearly a decade of collaboration with learning disability specialists at the Evaluation Center for Learning.
+This approach is thoughtfully paced and responsive to both parents’ concerns and the child’s individual needs.
+Because I recognize that each individual is different, my assessments are structured to provide a thorough understanding of cognitive, academic, social-emotional, and behavioral strengths and challenges.
+This comprehensive approach allows for accurate diagnoses and individualized recommendations that support healthy development and long-term well-being.

 A pediatric neuropsychological assessment may be beneficial for children, adolescents, or young adults who have or are suspected of having: